Religious Education Aims

 * We gather for Whole School Masses on Holy Days of Obligation.

-* Every weekly the children take part on hymn practice.
+* Every week the children take part on hymn practice.

 * Each classroom has a dedicated prayer area where the class pray at regular intervals throughout the day.